A New Start (Degrassi High)

-"A New Start" is a two-part episode that serves as the premiere of the Canadian teen drama series Degrassi High.
-Both parts aired on CBC in Canada on November 6, 1989, and on PBS in the United States on January 13, 1990.
+"A New Start" is the two-part premiere episode of the Canadian teen drama series Degrassi High.
+It aired on CBC in its hour-long form on 6 November 1989 and on PBS in the United States on 13 January 1990.
 The episode was written by Yan Moore and directed by Kit Hood.
+It is the first of three episodes of Degrassi that depict abortion, followed by 2003's "Accidents Will Happen" from Degrassi: The Next Generation and 2017's "#IRegretNothing" from Degrassi: Next Class.

-In the episode, which sees the characters of Degrassi Junior High now begin high school, Erica Farrell (Angela Deiseach) discovers she is pregnant following a summer romance and experiences the social consequences of having an abortion; she finds herself at odds with her anti-abortion sister, and protesters swarm her outside of an abortion clinic.
-The sub-plot involves Joey Jeremiah (Pat Mastroianni), Archie "Snake" Simpson (Stefan Brogren) and Derek "Wheels" Wheeler (Neil Hope) being subject to a hazing campaign by Joey's former enemy Dwayne Myers (Darrin Brown).
+In the episode, which revisits the cast of Degrassi Junior High as they begin high school, Erica Farrell (Angela Deiseach) discovers she is pregnant following a summer romance and contemplates an abortion and her anti-abortion twin sister Heather (Maureen Deiseach) becomes torn on supporting her.
+In the sub-plot, Joey Jeremiah (Pat Mastroianni), Archie "Snake" Simpson (Stefan Brogren) and Derek "Wheels" Wheeler (Neil Hope) are hazed one-by-one by Joey's former enemy Dwayne Myers (Darrin Brown) and his cronies.
 The episode was made in reaction to the abortion debate of the late 1980s.
-The writers of Degrassi had thought of making an episode on abortion as early as Degrassi Junior High but ultimately avoided it due to the extremely polarizing nature of the topic.
+The writers of Degrassi had thought of making an episode on abortion as early as Degrassi Junior High but were unsure about it due to the polarisation around the topic.
+Angela Deiseach extensively prepared for the episode, including visiting a real abortion clinic where she was heckled and called a "whore".

-Although the writers predicted it would generate significant controversy, the episode was largely praised for its portrayal of both sides of the abortion debate, and it was regarded as a reaffirmation of Degrassi's status.
-In the United States, its final scene, in which Erica and Heather fight through a crowd of anti-abortion picketers, was removed entirely by PBS; a decision which angered director Kit Hood.
+The episode aired to a largely positive reception for its even-handed and direct portrayal of the abortion debate and Angela Deiseach's performance as Erica was singled out for praise by some critics.
+Several newspapers called Degrassi High "gutsy" in tackling the subject matter and not "copping out" and the episode generated commentary in the Canadian media.
+However, in the United States, PBS removed the final scene in which Erica and Heather fight through a crowd of anti-abortion picketers; a decision which drew pushback from the showrunners and led to Hood's name being removed from the credits at his request.